kunalk276/Anudip-Code-Projects/README.md

 ## Contents

 Here are some of the programs included in this repository:
-Here's the list with upload times and dates removed and serial numbers added:
+Here's the list with upload and serial numbers added:

 1. A.java
 2. AbstractDemo.java